 Robyn Starks Holcomb, Head Vocal Director

 Robyn Starks Holcomb has over 20 years of experience throughout the Midwest as a motivating teacher, musician, actor, choreographer and clinician.
-The head vocal director at Roosevelt High School in Sioux Falls, SD, Starks Holcomb has been conducting choirs in the high school, middle school and elementary school levels, spanning public and private schools as well as community chorus and church settings for 20 years.
-At Roosevelt since 2011, Starks Holcomb has watched the program grow to ten choirs serving 600 singers every day.
-She is the conductor of Roosevelt High School’s Concert Choir, Executive Chamber, Executive Suite and together with colleagues John Parezo and Randi Van Der Sloot, Mixed Chorus, Freshman Chorus and Unity, Inc. inclusive show choir.
-Under her direction, Executive Suite is honored to be appearing at the 2019 National ACDA Conference.
-Also under her direction, the Roosevelt Concert Choir is a 2019 National Finalist for The American Prize Award in Choral Performance, appeared at the 2016 NC-ACDA Regional Conference, as well as state and regional conferences, in-services and by invitation at Carnegie Hall and the Kennedy Center.
-That ensemble will be performing at Grace Cathedral in San Francisco in March, 2019.
+The head vocal director at Roosevelt High School in Sioux Falls, SD, Starks Holcomb has been conducting choirs in the high school, middle school and elementary school levels, spanning public and private schools as well as community chorus and church settings throughout her career.
+Since joining the Roosevelt family in 2011, Starks Holcomb has watched the program grow to twelve choirs serving 600 singers every day.
+She is the conductor of Roosevelt High School’s Concert Choir, Executive Chamber, Executive Suite, Melodia, and together with colleagues John Parezo and Randi Van Der Sloot, Mixed Chorus, Freshman Chorus and Unity, Inc. inclusive show choir.
+Under her direction, Executive Suite was honored to appear this year at the 2019 National ACDA Conference.
+Also under her direction, the Roosevelt Concert Choir is a 2019 National Finalist for The American Prize Award in Choral Performance, appeared at the 2016 NC-ACDA Regional Conference, and has performed for state and regional conferences, in-services, and by invitation at Carnegie Hall and the Kennedy Center.
 Passionate about programming and repertoire, Starks Holcomb is proud to be a part of a department that engages in relationships with living composers and commissioning new work on an annual basis.